ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

       - Hit Ctrl-, (yes, control-comma) to go into settings
       - Scroll to the bottom of the left pane and click *Add new profile*
       - Duplicate the PowerShell profile
-      - Change the name to "TCC"
+      - Change the name to “TCC”
       - Change the command line to ```c:\tcmd\tcc.exe```
       - Change the starting directory to ```c:\tcmd```
       - Ensure *Run As Administrator* is turned on.